AbdessamadKhaoula/jenkins-ci-cd-pipeline/README.md

    systemctl status jenkins
 ```
 - Ensure Jenkins is active and running.

 ***2. Check Docker Version:***

 ```bash
    docker --version
 ```
-- This confirms Docker is installed and provides the installed version.
+- This confirms Docker is installed and provides the installed version

 ***3. Check Trivy Version:***

 ```bash
    trivy --version
 ```
 - Verifies that Trivy is installed correctly and displays its version.

 ***4. List Docker Containers:***

 ```bash